playground-xyz/dataengineer-interview-test/Solution/README.md

 This script reads data from transactional tables and loads data into customer order star schema data model.
 This runs as Airflow DAG.
 The DAG is scheduledd to run daily at 10 PM.

-4. ReportQueries.sql

-This script contains queries that helps business make executive decisions.
-Report queries give analytical insights into top nations and customers in terms of revenue, top selling month and sales revenue.

 ## Data Profiling

 Below are data profiling techniques implemented for high data quality and integrity to help better decision making.